chancechancebrown/alaffia-health-de-takehome/README.md

 # Alaffia Health Data Engineering Takehome
+> This flask application takes posts requests of cryptocurrency names and outputs the available markets to a file at ./data/coin_markets.json
 ## Running the app

 You may either run start_flask_app.sh after changing execution permissions (chmod a+rx) via